gilbo/ebb/getting_started/index.md

 (You may also run into trouble if you don't have libcurses and libz installed.
 If this is the case, please report back to the developers---we currently don't believe this will ever happen.)

+## Windows Setup

+At this time, we haven't focused on having a Windows version of Ebb.
+If you're interested in helping port Ebb (there's a relatively small amount of platform-specific code) please contact the developers.

 ## Longer Setup Instructions